micheleangioni/sls-node-ts/readme.md

 It's possible to check the health of the LocalStack infrastructure pointing to `http://localhost:4566/health`.

-#### Caveats and limitations
+#### Caveats, Limitations and Troubleshooting

+**Connecting to other AWS services from inside the application**

+Due to how Docker Compose works, in order to connect to the AWS services hosted in the LocalStack container, all calls to these services need to the redirected manually to `http://localstack:XXXX` (instead than `http://localhost:XXXX`).

+For SNS, this is done in the `src/infrastructure/index.ts` file, by setting the `SNS_ENDPOINT` env variable.
+The same happens when connecting to DynamoDB in the `src/infrastructure/dynamo/index.ts` file.

+If willing to use other services, for example S3, you'll need to manually set the `endpoint` option key to point to `http://localstack:4566`.

 **Deleting the Application or re-deploying**

 Due to limitations to LocalStack, the best way to re-deploy the application effectively is to first stop and start Docker Compose and then deploying the application again.

+In case you are getting some errors (eg. FunctionName not found), try to:

+- Restart the LocalStack container
+  - List active containers via `docker ps`
+  - Remove the LocalStack one via `docker rm <ID>`
+- Delete the `.serverless` folder via `rm -rf .serverless`
+- Delete the `.build` folder via `rm -rf .build`
+- Restart Docker

+**Lambda Authorizers (ex Custom Authorizers)**

+Lambda Authorizers are [completely ignored by LocalStack](https://github.com/localstack/localstack/issues/1315) in the free version.

+In order to deploy to LocalStack, comment the authorizer out in the serverless file.

 **Network name**

 The network name used in step 1 can be customised as preferred.
 However, change it accordingly also in the `docker-compose.yaml` file under `networks.default.external.name` and in `LAMBDA_DOCKER_NETWORK`.

-**Custom Authorizers**

-At the moment, Lambda Authorizers are [completely ignored by Localstack](https://github.com/localstack/localstack/issues/1315).

-**Connecting to other AWS services from inside the application**

-Due to how Docker Compose works, in order to connect to the AWS services hosted in the Localstack container, all calls to these services need to the redirected manually to `http://localstack:XXXX` (instead than `http://localhost:XXXX`).

-For SNS, this is done at the very top of the `handler.ts` file, by setting the `SNS_ENDPOINT` env variable.

-If willing to use other services, for example S3, you'll need to manually set the `endpoint` option key to point to `http://localstack:4566`.

 ## <a name="env"></a>Environment variables

  - `NODE_ENV` : Set the environment name, not used in the code
  - `ENV` : Set the environment name, this is the variable used throughout the code and set via the Serverless CLI
+ - `DB` : Define which database to use.
+The default value is `dynamo`.
+Other possible values: `mongo`.
  - `MONGO_URI` : Set the complete MongoDB connection string.
 Default `mongodb://localhost:27017/sls-node-ts-<ENV>}`, where `<ENV>` in the `ENV` env variable value
  - `REGION` : AWS region, default `eu-west-1`
  - `SEND_DOMAIN_EVENTS` : if set to `true`, the application will effectively emit the Domain Events of the related Aggregate to its AWS SNS topic.
 Default is `undefined`